 Trade Adjustment Assistance (TAA) and Trade Readjustment Allowance (TRA)

-Reemployment Trade Adjustment Assistance is available to qualified participants whose petition number begins with 7 or 8 and whose petition was filed between 05/17/09 and 12/31/13.
-RTAA is a wage subsidy available to qualified participants who are 50 years of age or older.
+Reemployment Trade Adjustment Assistance is available to qualified participants whose petition number begins with 7, 8, or 9 and whose petition was filed between 05/17/09, 12/31/13 through present RTAA is a wage subsidy available to qualified participants who are 50 years of age or older.
 Electing the RTAA option cancels out all future eligibility for the TRA weekly benefits.

 New employment must be full time, which is 32 or more hours per week (the exception is if you are going to school full-time, then work of at least 20 hours per week is allowable).
 Multiple part-time jobs can be combined to meet the 32 hours full-time requirement.